RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Snowball Fight/Snowball Fight.md

 	![screenshot](snow-mouse.png)

-+ Let's also allow the player to deicde on how powerful the snowball should be thrown.
++ Let's also allow the player to decide on how powerfully the snowball should be thrown.
 Create a new variable called `power` {.blockdata}.

 	![screenshot](snow-power.png)